slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The critical point for any innovation is the transition from the early adapters to the sceptics, for at this point there is a ‘chasm'.

-When enough people (a critical mass) think about and truly consider the plausibility of a concept, it becomes reality.” -- Joseph Duda
+> *'When enough people (a critical mass) think about and truly consider the plausibility of a concept, it becomes reality.' -- Joseph Duda*

 His hypothesis was that white families had different levels of tolerance for the number of people of racial minorities in their neighborhoods.
 Some white families were completely racist; others were not concerned with the race of their neighbors.
 As increasing numbers of racial minorities moved into neighborhoods, the most racist people would soon leave.
 Then a tipping point would occur — a critical mass of white people would leave until the area was populated by racial minorities.
 This phenomenon became known as “white flight